leighseverson/purexposure/README.md

-You can use active ingredients listed under the relevant class to include in the `chemicals` argument of `find_chemical_codes` to find if those active ingredients were present in applied pesticides in a given year.
+You can use active ingredients listed under the relevant class to include in the `chemicals` argument of `find_chemical_codes` to find if those active ingredients were present in applied pesticides in a given year or years.

-The `find_product_name` works similarly: you can use it to download a product table and search for applied pesticide products for a given
+The `find_product_name` works similarly: you can use it to download a product table and search for applied pesticide products for a given year or years:
-year:

 ``` r
 product_table <- find_product_name(2015, "insecticide")